ptiede/Comrade.jl/README.md

 Composable Modeling of Radio Emission

-This is a alpha version of a potential EHT/ngEHT modeling/imaging software written in pure Julia.
+This is a alpha version of a potential EHT/ngEHT modeling/imaging software written in Julia.
 The objectives are in order of importance

 1. Simple to define and adjust models and parameterizations
 2. Everything must be differentiable with Julia's autodifferentation libraries